 Your Treatment Team

-- An internationally renowned gynecologic oncologist, Dr. Ira Horowitz is the John D. Thompson Professor and Chairman of the Department of Gynecology and Obstetrics at Emory University School of Medicine.
+- An internationally renowned gynecologic oncologist, Dr. Ira Horowitz is the John D. Thompson Professor and Chairman of the Department of Gynecology & Obstetrics at Emory University School of Medicine.

-- Dr. Khanna collaborates with Winship's gynecologic cancer teams to deliver top care to patients.
-She currently investigates the use of robotic surgery to manage ovarian, endometrial, and cervical cancers.
+- Dr. Khanna collaborates with Winship's gynecologic cancer teams to deliver top care to patients with ovarian, endometrial, and cervical cancers.

 - Director, Pelvic Surgery Fellowship, Department of Gynecology and Obstetrics, Emory University School of Medicine